 Suzie is also involved in the organisation and teaching of a number of clinical courses in the field of neuro rehabilitation and also has an academic position at AUT University, where she is involved in health research.

-In her spare time, Suzie enjoys kayaking, kite surfing, making cheese and cooking.
+In her spare time, Suzie enjoys swimming, making cheese and cooking.